For Cloud Servers

 Restarting: The server is being restarted.

-Server is being created: The server is being created.
-The progress is shown as a percentage.
+Server is being created: The server is being set up.
+The progress is given as a percentage.

 Backup: This section indicates whether a backup plan has been configured for the server and backups are being made regularly.